Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Performance for 2D grids

-To identify the conditions responsible for successful realizations of the red-rec algorithm, we compute the mean total number of displacement and transfer operations performed during each reconfiguration cycle~(Fig.~\ref{fig:lossy}).
+To identify the conditions required for red-rec to succeed, we compute the mean total number of displacement and transfer operations performed during each reconfiguration cycle~(Fig.~\ref{fig:lossy}).
 We restrict our analysis to the problem of preparing a 2D configuration of $N_a^T=32\times 32$ atoms in a static array of $N_{t}=32\times64$ traps.

-Firstly, we observe that successful realizations perform fewer transfer and displacement operations during their first reconfiguration cycle~(Fig.~\ref{fig:lossy}a) and more control operations in all their subsequent reconfiguration cycles than unsuccessful realizations~(Fig.~\ref{fig:lossy}b).
-Secondly, we observe that the relative total number of control operations decreases in later reconfiguration cycles, i.e., fewer operations lead to less loss, and thus fewer atoms to be replaced, \emph{ad infinitum}, so that the late cycles perform fewer control operations to replace fewer lost atoms~(Fig.~\ref{fig:lossy}c).
-Thirdly, we observe that the relative numbers of total control operations increase with the size of the configuration of atoms, with increasingly more transfer operations being performed for larger configurations~(Fig.~\ref{fig:lossy}d).
-We explain this increase in the relative numbers of displacement operations by the fact that in larger arrays, surplus atoms left in their original positions must travel large distances to replace lost atoms in subsequent cycles.
+Firstly, we observe that successful protocols perform fewer transfer and displacement operations during their first reconfiguration cycle~(Fig.~\ref{fig:lossy}a) and more control operations in all their subsequent reconfiguration cycles than unsuccessful protocols~(Fig.~\ref{fig:lossy}b).
+Secondly, we observe that the relative total number of control operations decreases in later reconfiguration cycles.
+That is, fewer operations lead to less loss, and thus fewer atoms to be replaced, \emph{ad infinitum}, so that the late cycles perform fewer control operations to replace fewer lost atoms~(Fig.~\ref{fig:lossy}c).
+Thirdly, we observe that the relative numbers of displacement and transfer operations increase with the size of the configuration of atoms~(Fig.~\ref{fig:lossy}d).
+We explain the increase in the relative numbers of displacement operations by the fact that, in larger arrays, surplus atoms left in their original positions must travel large distances to replace lost atoms in subsequent cycles.
 Because more displacement operations result in greater loss, more reconfiguration cycles are required to replace the lost atoms.
-On the other hand, we explain the increase in the relative numbers of transfer operations by the fact that receiver columns in late reconfiguration cycles are typically paired with multiple donor columns, each pairing requiring a streamlined sequence of control operations.
+We explain the increase in the relative numbers of transfer operations by the fact that receiver columns in late reconfiguration cycles are typically paired with multiple donor columns.
+Each pairing requires executing multiple redistribution sequences, each of which requires extracting and implanting the atoms.